sarahquigley/milk-mustache/_posts/recipes/2012-11-08-apricot-and-almond-truffles.md

         - A few flaked almonds and/or couple of dried apricots, chopped in small pieces (garnish)
   method:
     - Blend all the ingredients (except coating) in a food processor until they form a ball of thick dough.
 Roll the dough into small balls.
 Enjoy the truffles nude, or coat in white chocolate.
-    - To coat with white chocolate: In a small bowl, over a pot of boiling water, melt some white chocolate.
+    - "To coat with white chocolate: In a small bowl, over a pot of boiling water, melt some white chocolate.
 Using a toothpick or skewer, dip each ball in the chocolate until it is thoroughly coated.
 (This is easiest with truffle balls that have been refrigerated).
 Use a spoon to coat any hard to reach areas.
 Place each truffle on a parchment paper covered plate or sheet pan, and garnish with a flaked almond or dried apricot piece.
-Refrigerate until the chocolate has hardened.
+Refrigerate until the chocolate has hardened."
     - These truffles are best stored in the refrigerator, and are at their best when served a little cold.

 ---